ishan0102/aphelia/README.md

 ## TODO:
 - [ ] Add a !remindme function that lets me add reminders
 - [ ] Remind me of events 10 minutes before they start
-- [ ] convert everything to slash commands
 - [ ] add some stocks thing
 - [ ] val town integration
-- [ ] grab a random paper occasionally

 ## hosting
 I use a $4/mo digital ocean instance